 At the beginning of the regime, the government was mainly influenced by the extreme right, by the spiritualists, by the pacifist and anti-communist left.
 Then between 1941 and 1942 it was the technocrats and admirals who exercised influence.
 Between 1942 and 1943, it is rather the liberals.
 After 1943, the government became more authoritarian and extremist.

-The vision of France as a land of welcome was rejected. it was ” France for the French “.
+The vision of France as a land of welcome was rejected.
+It was” France for the French”.
 In this sense, foreigners were interned in concentration camps, and anti-Nazi immigrants were handed over to the Germans.
-A vast plan of denaturalization affected 15,000 French people.
+A vast outline of denaturalization affected 15,000 French people.
 An anti-Semitic policy was put in place.

 In October 1941 and June 1941, two statutes on Jews were created, anticipating German wishes.
 These statutes were put in place for two reasons: the anti-Semitism of some, who were supported by Pétain, and to preserve French sovereignty by taking measures themselves, rather than taking orders from the Germans.
 These statutes were inspired by German regulations: Jews were excluded from positions of influence such as the civil service, the arts, teaching, etc.; access to universities and the liberal professions was henceforth subject to a numerus clausus.
 In July 1941, it was decided to “Aryanize” Jewish businesses.
 In 1942, the word “Jewish” was added to the identity card.
 In order to implement these measures, a commissioner for Jewish issues was created in March 1941.